mgoebel89/Hydroponic-drs/electronics/Ph and Conductivity.md

 - Phosphorus
 - Potassium
 ### Methods to adjust PH and EC
-Most simple method is to dillute the solution concentration by replacing or adding more water
+Most simple method is to dillute the nutrient solution concentration by replacing or adding more water